Sakib56/Breast-Cancer-Detection/README.md

 print("average accuracy: {0:.5f}%".format(score))
 ```
+This will:
+* load the dataset from data.csv
+* cross validate the data, creating a training and testing set
+* initialise a new KNN model
+* test KNN on the testing set given the training set
+* outputing the average accuracy

-Feel free to remove this code and mess around with the methods!
+*Feel free to remove this code and mess around with the methods!*

 ## cancer.py
 #### Loading the Data from .csv